 For the salt brine, combine the water, vinegar and salt in a large, shallow bowl or casserole dish.
 Stir until the salt has dissolved and place the fillets in the brine.

 Cover the dish with plastic wrap, place in refrigerator and leave to marinate overnight, for 12 to 24 hours, stirring the fish gently every now and then.
-When in marinade, the colour of the fish fillets will turn from pink to whitish.
+When in marinade, the colour of the fish fillets will turn from pink to whitish and more opaque.

 On the following day, place the fillets in a large colander to drain.